Virginia Tech® home

 Astrobotics at Virginia Tech

-We are a design team that participates in the NASA Lunabotics Competition.
+Astrobotics is a student-led robotics team that participates in the annual NASA Lunabotics Competition.

 Close up of the Astrobotics team's vehicle.